 - Facilitating weight loss.

-While the ketogenic diet has many health benefits, it also has some side effects.
-Although these side effects are not seen in everyone, it is useful to be informed before starting the ketogenic diet.
+While the ketosis diet has many health benefits, it also has some side effects.
+Although these side effects are not seen in everyone, it is useful to be informed before starting the ketosis diet.

 - Bad breath